mayeedwin/cloud-firestore/docs/README.md

 #### 3. AddIng Firebase to our Web app
 For our project, we are going to use our own configuartion file to add Firebase to our web app.

-> Make sure you are in the work folder.
+- Make sure you are in the work folder.
+Open the app folder.
+Here we have one file, the main.css which styles up our web app.

-> Create a new folder called app - all our web app firestore config files will be created here.
+- Create a new folder called app - all our web app firestore config files will be created here.